 These special controls can include performance standards, post-market surveillance, patient registries and FDA guidance documents.
-While most Class I devices are exempt from the 510(k) premarket notification requirement, manufacturers of most Class II devices are required to submit to the FDA a premarket notification under Section 510(k) of the FDCA requesting permission to commercially distribute the device.
-The FDA's permission to commercially distribute a device subject to a 510(k) premarket notification is generally known as 510(k) clearance.
+While most Class I devices are exempt from the 510(k) premarket notification requirement, manufacturers of most Class II devices are required to submit to the FDA a premarket notification under Section 510(k) of the FDCA requesting permission to commercially distribute a device subject to a 510(k) premarket notification is generally known as 510(k) of the FDCA.
 Under the 510(k) process, the manufacturer must submit to the FDA a premarket notification demonstrating that the device is "substantially equivalent" to either a device that was legally marketed (for which the FDA has not required a PMA submission) prior to May 28, 1976, the date upon which the Medical Device Amendments of 1976 were enacted, or another commercially available device that was cleared to through the 510(k) process.
-The FDA has 90 days from the date of the pre- market equivalence acceptance to authorize or decline commercial distribution of the device.
-However, similar to the PMA process, clearance may take longer than this three-month window, as the FDA can request additional data.
-If the FDA resolves that the product is not substantially equivalent to a predicate device, then the device acquires a Class III designation, and a PMA must be approved before the device can be commercialized.
+The FDA has 90 days from the date of the pre-market equivalence acceptance to authorize or decline commercial distribution of the device.
+However, similar to the PDA approaces, clearance may take longer than the standard a PMA must be approved before the device accurs a Class III designation, and a PMA must be approved before the device can be commercialized.

-Our company markets and manufacturers Class II, FDA-cleared, medical devices.
+Our Company markets and manufacturers Class II, FDA-cleared, medical devices.
 Our MicrO2 medical device has a 510(k) clearance as a Class II medical device with the FDA for the treatment of mild to moderate OSA and snoring.
 Our CA medical device has a 510(k) clearance as a Class II medical device with the FDA for the treatment of mild to moderate OSA and snoring.
 Our MicrO2 and CA 510(k) clearances include options for the provider to add Micro-recorders for the purpose of monitoring patient compliance.
 Our EVO has a 510(k) clearance as a Class II medical device with the FDA for the treatment of mild to moderate OSA and snoring.
 This device also has a 510(k) clearance as a Class II medical device with the FDA for the treatment of mild to moderate OSA and snoring with Patient Monitoring technology to monitor the performance of the device and the health of the patient.